autometrics-dev/autometrics-shared/specs/autometrics_v1.0.0.md

 ### `build_info`

-A metrics that contains metadata related to the application.
+A metric that contains metadata related to the application.
 It should be possible to join this metric with other metrics to enrich other metrics.

 **Metric type:** Gauge